Schizoaffective disorder may include varying symptoms and can be properly addressed with professional treatment.

 While medical care is often required for this disorder, prescription drugs are not inherently necessary.

-If one has become caught in the hamster wheel of chasing symptoms referred to as schizoaffective disorder, and this has not brought relief to your symptoms, please call 1 (800) 301-3753 and find out how we may be able to offer alternative treatment options.
+If one has become caught in the hamster wheel of chasing symptoms referred to as schizoaffective disorder, and this has not brought relief to your symptoms, please give us a call to find out how we may be able to offer alternative treatment options.
 We offer tapering programs for Abilify withdrawal and many other drugs.
 With a treatment protocol based on lab testing results rather than labels, we seek to help you attain stable health and authentic wellness.